 If you’re at the Aviation and Space Museum and would like to take to the skies yourself there are a few options.
 There are the flight simulators inside the building itself, or you can catch a ride in a real plane outside.

 There are three different plane flights available for visitors.
-The first is the Family Sightseeing Ride, where two or three people can fly over downtown Ottawa for around $100.
+The first is the Family Sightseeing Rides where two to thjree people can fly over downtown Ottawa for between $45 and $55.
 There are also helicopter and open-cockpit biplane tours on offer which are both more expensive.

-The helicopter tour costs between around $60 and $200 per person depending on the length of the flight.
-The biplane tour is similar, costing around $70 to $175 per person depending on the length of the flight.
+The helicopter tour costs between around $79 and $229 per person depending on the length of the flight.
+The biplane tour is similar, costing between $95 and to $199 per person depending on the length of the flight.
 Both offer stunning aerial views of downtown Ottawa, Parliament Hill, Gatineau and the surrounding area.
+The helicopter and biplane tours can be booked between May and October.
+The Family Sightseeing Rides are available throughout the year.

 Other Information